 Iggleden History, Family Crest & Coats of Arms

 The name Iggleden came to England with the ancestors of the Iggleden family in the Norman Conquest of 1066.
 The Iggleden family lived in Cambridgeshire, at Ickleton, parish, in the union of Linton, hundred of Whittlesford.
 "This place was the seat of a Benedictine nunnery, founded in the reign of Henry II.
 The church, supposed to have been built before the Conquest, contains 400 sittings."

 Early Origins of the Iggleden family

-The surname Iggleden was first found in Cambridgeshire where they held a family seat as Lords of the manor of Ickleton, and were conjecturally descended from Hardwin of Scales, a Norman knight who held the manor of Ickleton from Count Eustace.
+The surname Iggleden was first found in Cambridgeshire where they were conjecturally descended from Hardwin of Scales, a Norman knight who held the mamor of Ickleton from Count Eustace.

 Early History of the Iggleden family